-The pressure should be checked only when the tires are cold.
-If your vehicle has been parked for at least 3 hours and has not been driven for more than 1.5 km or 1 mile since, you will get an accurate cold tire inflation pressure reading.
+- The pressure should be checked only when the tires are cold.
+If your vehicle has been parked for at least 3 hours and has not been driven for more than 1.5 km or 1 mile since, you will get an accurate cold tire inflation pressure reading. - Always use a tire pressure gauge.

-- If you cannot adjust the tire pressure when the tires are cold, add 20 to 30 kPa more to the front tires and rear tires than the cold tire pressure, but never exceed the maximum cold tire pressure molded on the tire sidewall. - Always use a tire pressure gauge.
 The appearance of a tire can be misleading.
 Besides, tire inflation pressures that are even just a few pounds off can degrade ride and handling. - Do not bleed or reduce tire inflation pressure after driving.
 It is normal for the tire inflation pressure to be higher after driving. - Never exceed the vehicle capacity weight.
 Passenger and luggage weight should be located so that the vehicle is balanced.